 Low platelets and low red blood cells.
 Thrombocytopenia (low platelets) and anemia (low red blood cells) can be dangerous and even life-threatening.
-These can happen when bone marrow is not making new cells yet.
+These can happen when bone marrow isn't making new cells yet.
 Low platelets can cause dangerous bleeding in the lungs, gastrointestinal (GI) tract, and brain.

 Pain.
-Pain related to mouth sores and gastrointestinal (GI) irritation is common.
+Pain related to mouth sores and GI irritation is common.
 High doses of chemo and radiation can cause severe mucositis.
 This is inflammation of the mouth and GI tract.

 Fluid overload.
 This is a complication that can lead to pneumonia, liver damage, and high blood pressure.
-The main reason for fluid overload is because the kidneys cannot keep up with the large amount of fluid being given.
-The fluid is given in the form of intravenous (IV) medicines, nutrition, and blood products.
+The main reason for fluid overload is because the kidneys can't keep up with the large amount of fluid being given.
+The fluid is given in the form of IV (intravenous) medicines, nutrition, and blood products.
 The kidneys may also be damaged.
 This can happen from disease, infection, chemo, radiation, or antibiotics.